Metabolism is a tricky subject.

 The problem is that this “calories in calories out” balance is more difficult to decipher than it looks.

 “Calories in” is the simpler of the two.
-As long as you accurately track your intake over the course of a day, you’ll have a pretty decent picture of this side of the equation.
+As long as you accurately track your intake over the course of a day, you’ll have a pretty decent picture of that side of the equation.
 I say only pretty decent because food preparation and serving size can affect calorie counts.
 (I prefer ranges over strict number goals because of this variability.)

 “Calories out” is where we get a little muddled.
 It is extremely difficult to even estimate how much we burn on a given day because there are so many factors that go into it.
 (How active we are, our current weight, what we did the day prior, how we slept, how stressed we are and so on.)

-With that out of the way, I’ll now go into 3 ways that your calorie balance can be thrown out of whack and how it can make you feel like you’re in a deficit even though you aren’t.
+Keeping those concepts in mind, I’ll now go into 3 ways that your calorie balance can be thrown out of whack and how it can make you feel like you’re in a deficit even though you aren’t.